-Clearinghouses in Behavioral and Mental Health
+Clearinghouses for Behavioral Health

 Billing for behavioral and mental healthcare is a complex task, even for the most experienced of organizations.
 For private practice owners, the burden is even more significant.
 There are thousands of medical billing codes to become familiar with, and applying them correctly is essential for maximizing your reimbursement rate as well as providing the best care.